microsoft/hi-ml/docs/source/examples.md

 ## Basic integration

-The first sample [examples/1/sample.py](examples/1/sample.py) is a script that prints all the prime numbers up to (but not including) a target.
+The sample [examples/1/sample.py](examples/1/sample.py) is a script that prints all the prime numbers up to (but not including) a target.
 It is simply intended to demonstrate a long running operation, that we want to run in Azure.
 It takes an optional command line argument of the target value and prints the primes to the console, using e.g.

 ```bash
 cd examples/1
 python sample.py -n 103
 ```

-The second sample [examples/2/sample.py](examples/2/sample.py) shows the minimal modifications to run this in AzureML.
+The sample [examples/2/sample.py](examples/2/sample.py) shows the minimal modifications to run this in AzureML.
 Firstly create an AzureML workspace and download the config file, as explained [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-environment).
 The config file should be placed in the same folder as the sample script.
 A sample [Conda environment file](examples/2/environment.yml) is supplied.
 Import the [hi-ml package](https://pypi.org/project/hi-ml/) into the current environment.
 Finally add the following to the sample script:

 ```python
 from health.azure.himl import submit_to_azure_if_needed, WORKSPACE_CONFIG_JSON